ArduPilot/ardupilot_wiki/common/source/docs/common-matekf405-se.rst

 Battery Monitor Configuration
 =============================
-These settings are set as defaults when the firmware is loaded, except  :ref:`BATT_AMP_PERVLT<BATT_AMP_PERVLT>` which needs to be changed from 31.7 to 55.9 .
+These settings are set as defaults when the firmware is loaded, except  :ref:`BATT_AMP_PERVLT<BATT_AMP_PERVLT__AP_BattMonitor_Analog>` which needs to be changed from 31.7 to 55.9 .
 However, if they are ever lost, you can manually set the parameters:

 Enable Battery monitor.